'Senseless act': Friends and coworkers mourn loss of homicide victim

 Lemay has been a friend of Bechara's for around 25 years.

-"Tony's worked in the downtown scene, whether it’s at the Bourbon or Papa Cheney's back 25 years old,” said Lemay.
+"Tony's worked in the downtown scene, whether it’s at the Bourbon or Papa Cheney's back 25 years,” said Lemay.
 "Just a kind, generous man."

-Co-workers at Tecumseh Bourbon Tap and Grill tell us they are still struggling to cope with the loss of one of their family members.
+Co-workers at Tecumseh Bourbon Tap and Grill tell said they are still struggling to cope with the loss of one of their family members.

 "This senseless act has left a family without a loved one."

-But do report one suspect is in custody and there’s no threat to public safety.

-OPP confirm this is a joint investigation with the assistance of LaSalle police.
+OPP said this is a joint investigation with the assistance of LaSalle police who were investigating at a home on Orford Street in the town,

-LaSalle police and OPP are scene on Orford Street in LaSalle, Ont. on Jan.
-21, 2024 for an ongoing investigation.
-(Chris Campbell/CTV Windsor)

-LaSalle police told us Monday they are only assisting OPP with the investigation but cannot offer any details about what happened.
+LaSalle police told CTV News Windsor Monday they are only assisting OPP with the investigation and cannot offer any details about what happened.

 In the meantime, anyone with further information is asked to contact the OPP or Crime Stoppers.